luis-gonzales/lane-recognition-edge-det-and-hough/README.md

 `lane_recog.py` does not make use of `src/edge_det.py` or `src/hough.py`.
 The `cv2.HoughLinesP` usage in `lane_recog.py` can be replaced with the method in `src/hough.py`, but `src/edge_det.py` is not recommended for usage because it does not perform hysteresis thresholding.

-### Shortcomings and Improvements
+### Improvements
 Throughout the design, it became apparent that the methods used relied on a fairly smooth road, free of obstacles and relatively free of debris.
 For this reason, the input was preprocessed with a Gaussian blur.
 However, a Gaussian blur may not be enough for some unusual road surfaces or when obstacles or large debris are present.
 The danger is that these features could be mistaken for a lane in the algorithm.
+More advanced techniques, such as convolutional neural networks, could be more robust to such non-idealities.

 The `src/hough.py` implementation of the Hough transform could benefit from an accumulator not implemented as a `list`.
 Doing so would likely result in on-par performance to the OpenCV implementation.